achimcc/codingconnects/src/content/posts/2020-12-06---Creating-a-library-with-create-react-library.md

 First, we choose a name for the package.
 Since I prefer to focus on the technical details of setting up a library together with a testing framework, I decide to develop a simple Clock component, whose only purpose is to receive hours and minutes as props and to render the time out of it.

-Therefore, I enter 'achimcc-clock' as package name, and 'A simple React clock' as package description.
+Therefore, I enter 'achimcc-clock' as package name, and 'A simple React clock' for the package description.
 Next, I enter my GitHub user name (achimcc) and the path to my Github repository (achimcc/achimcc-clock).
 For the license, I just hit return to publish my module under the MIT license.
-I select yarn as package manager and typescript as a template, since I develop a TypeScript app:
+I select yarn as the package manager and typescript as a template, since I develop a TypeScript app:
 ![create-react-library-setup.png](img/create-react-library-setup.png)
 That's it, we've created a React TypeScript library.
 Next we start the development server of the library with: